Sti2nd/sti2nd.github.io/_posts/2020-05-23-custom-guess-who-game.md

 ![Screenshot of the Guess Who React app](/assets/custom-guess-who-game/guess-who-chrome-screenshot.png)

-The end result turned out pretty good, and more importantly, the gift receiver was very happy!
+The end result turned out pretty good, and more importantly, the gift receiver was happy!

 ---